SunatP/OptimizeAndroidSystem/Record/CPU Governors/README.md

 ### ConservativeX

 Summary:
-PERFORMANCE: GOOD, BATTERY LIFE: GREAT, COMPATIBILITY: GOOD
+PERFORMANCE : GOOD, BATTERY LIFE : GREAT, COMPATIBILITY : GOOD

 Description:
 Developed by Imoseyon (feat. briefly in the Lean Kernel for Galaxy Nexus), the ConservativeX governor behaves like the Conservative governor with the added benefit of locking the CPU frequency to the lowest interval when the screen is off.
 This governor may additionally perform hotplugging on CPU1, but there is no documentation to confirm that suspicion at this time.

-### Interactive:
+### Interactive

 Summary:
-PERFORMANCE: EXCELLENT, BATTERY LIFE: GOOD, COMPATIBILITY: EXCELLENT
+PERFORMANCE : EXCELLENT, BATTERY LIFE : GOOD, COMPATIBILITY : EXCELLENT

 Description:
 Interactive scales the clockspeed over the course of a timer set by the kernel developer (or user).
 In other words, if an application demands a ramp to maximum clockspeed (by placing 100% load on the CPU), a user can execute another task before the governor starts reducing CPU frequency.
 Because of this timer, Interactive is also better prepared to utilize intermediate clockspeeds that fall between the minimum and maximum CPU frequencies.
 It is significantly more responsive than OnDemand, because it's faster at scaling to maximum frequency.